ashwanth1109/DevSync/README.md

 The adoption of a good tool that makes significant improvements to a developers workflow depends on how seamless the switch is.

 As developers, we have strong opinions about languages, IDEs, terminals, themes, colors and all the bells and whistles that make us productive.
-DevSpaces approach to have VS code as the cloud IDE makes business sense, but can be a jarring experience for someone who has programs in different IDEs.
+DevSpaces approach to have VS code as the cloud IDE makes business sense, but can be a jarring experience for someone who works in other IDEs.

 Furthermore, the native performance of a local IDE is probably going to be better, and more reliable.
 DevSpaces needs a way to get developers to adopt DevSpaces while still relying on their local IDEs to write code.
 Over time, developers would be increasing the time they spend on the cloud IDE.